 I mean, just look at those juicy tomatoes…

 In case you were wondering, we certainly brought our brunch obsession here with us to the west coast.
-While we haven’t yet found any bagels that can top the ones in Brooklyn — I don’t think we ever will! — we did manage to find an AMAZING place for toast.
-I mean, just look at that fruit mound.
-What a piece of art!
+While we haven’t yet found any bagels that can top the ones in Brooklyn — I don’t think we ever will — did manage to find an amazing place for toast.

 Well, the picture below was taken from our window.
 Yeah.
 I have NO idea how we got so lucky to find this place, but we have both solemnly promised each other we will never take this view for granted.

 It didn’t take long before we found our new favorite ice cream spot.
 It might not be our beloved Ample Hills, but this blended-ice-cream masterpiece from Loving Cup sure is tasty.
-Not to mention right down the street from our apartment, so it’s quite the win.
+And, it’s right down the street from our apartment, so it’s quite the win-win situation.

 It has been such a blast exploring so many of the neighborhoods here in the city.
 Even though we haven’t even scratched the surface, we’re quickly learning each area has its own uniqueness.